 There are guidelines for GPs to help them decide who needs a referral.

-Your GP should offer you an appointment to see a cancer specialist within 2 weeks if you have a lump in your thyroid that can't be explained.
+Your GP should offer you an appointment to see a cancer specialist urgently if you have a lump in your thyroid that can't be explained.

-Your GP should refer you to a specialist if you have a single lump (nodule) in your thryroid that is increasing in size.
-They should refer a child or teenage who has a swelling in their thyroid and they have not yet started puberty.
+Your GP should refer adults to a specialist if you have a single lump (nodule) in your thyroid that is increasing in size.
+They should refer a child or teenager aged 16 years or younger if they have a swelling in their thyroid.

 - have had radiotherapy to your neck